nielskee/draft-articles/tech-hiring-pt1.md

 But some companies get this __very right__.
 Here's an example of a recent open role from FanDuel for an entry-level mobile developer.
-Right at the heading of the page, there's this statement:
+Right at the head of the page, there's this statement:

 > "We don’t want employees, we want player coaches – empowered to make their own decisions, learn from mistakes and execute what works."

 Excellent: an organisation that expects people to act, learn and adapt.
-They go on to describe the organisation - good background, and necessary.
-Then they describe the role.
+They go on to describe the organisation, all good background.
+Next, they describe the role.
 I've chosen my words carefully here : they *describe* the role, they don't *specify* it.

 > What does an Entry Level Mobile Engineer do
 >